leeyagoogo/memorycardgame/README.md

 Spiritfarer-themed Memory Card Game (for webdev midterm lab activity)

 --TAKE NOTE--
-• must create folder named "Spiritfarer" !
+• must create folder named "Spiritfarer" insert most of the images in that folder!
-• unzip the font zip plz
+• unzip the font zip